clarech712/testsuite-main/README.md

 # Programs

 These can all be found in the `bin` directory.

-## testapp: run a single test
+To run the default version of a module, see [testapp](#testapp).
+To run all versions of a module, see [testapp_forall](#testapp_forall).

+## testapp

+This program is for running a test for the default version of a single module.

 ### Syntax
 ```